particle-iot/docs/src/content/guide/tools-and-features/libraries.md

 - **author** Your name and email like `The Author <author@example.com>`.
 If there are several authors, separate them with commas.

+- **license** The acronym for the license this library is released under, such as GPL, MIT, Apache-2.

 - **sentence** A one sentece description of the library that will be shown in the library browser.

 - **paragraph** A longer description to be shown in the details page of the library.